Skip to main content

 “Is this something I can learn more about, work harder on, or stretch my abilities?”

-People usually hold on to a fixed mindset because at some point in their lives it may have served to stoke their self-esteem (e.g., "I am good at this and don't need to improve").
-However, when things don't happen according to plan, these people with fixed mindsets ruminate and end up tormenting themselves with the notion that the setback is a reflection of their being incompetent.
-The good news is that you are in charge of your mind and you can help it grow by using it in the right way.
-Just being cognizant of the fact that you have elements of both fixed and growth mindsets provides you the impetus to switch from a fixed to a growth mindset, especially when faced with adversities.
+People usually hold on to a fixed mindset because, at some point in their lives, it may have served to boost their self-esteem (e.g., "I'm good at this and don't need to improve").
+However, when things don't happen according to plan, people with fixed mindsets ruminate and end up tormenting themselves with the notion that the setback is a reflection of their incompetence.
+The good news is that you are in charge of your mind, and you can help it grow by using it in the right way.
+Being aware of the fact that you have elements of both fixed and growth mindsets gives you the impetus to switch from a fixed to a growth mindset, especially when faced with adversity.

-While self-compassion helps you be open to your own suffering rather than avoiding these emotions, growth mindset gives you the impetus to learn more from your failures and buffers you from closing down and accepting your fate.
-Thus, these two character strengths complement each other in helping you tide over failures
+While self-compassion helps you be open to your own suffering rather than avoiding these emotions, a growth mindset gives you the impetus to learn more from your failures and buffers you from closing down and accepting your fate.
+Thus, these two character strengths complement each other in helping you overcome failures.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.